 Engineers need training in organizing the material in technical writing.
-In teaching engineering students how to write a technical report, one of the first things I talk about is how to how to pull together the material and choose the appropriate approach for the report.
+In teaching engineering students how to write a report, one of the first things I talk about is how to how to pull together the material.

 Just about everyone thinks in terms of a chronological narrative, but is that always the best way?
 In fact, there are a lot of other ways to do it, and one of them – or a combination of them – might be better.
 Whether you’re trying to make it easier for your reader to follow your reasoning or you’re trying to clarify your own thoughts, how you organize them can make a big difference.

 Here’s what I tell my students about the various methods for organizing the material in technical writing.

 The White Rabbit put on his spectacles.
 “Where shall I begin, please your Majesty?” he asked.
 “Begin at the beginning,” the King said, very gravely, “and go on till you come to the end: then stop.” – Lewis Carroll, Alice’s Adventures in Wonderland

 The chronological method works well for material that can be laid out as a sequence of steps in the order in which they occurred or in which they’re supposed to occur.
 This is best for simple situations in which time order is important; any description of “how we did it” or “how you should do it” fits this category.
 Examples include experimental procedures, driving directions, and recipes.